setrar/DigitalSystems/doc/data/arithmetic-which-types-to-use.md

 https://cecill.info/licences/Licence_CeCILL_V2.1-en.html
 -->

-# Arithmetic: which types to use?
+Arithmetic: which types to use?

+---

+[TOC]

+---

-## Integer types versus arithmetic vector types
+# Integer types versus arithmetic vector types

 Integer types are synthesizable, so when modelling a synthesizable design with some arithmetic, they can perfectly be the right choice.
 Several standard packages (`ieee.numeric_bit_unsigned`, `ieee.numeric_bit`, `ieee.numeric_std_unsigned`, `ieee.numeric_std`) overload the arithmetic operators for vector types.